TexasInstruments/edgeai/edgeai-mpu/README.md

-# Edge AI Software And Development Tools for Micro Processor devices with Linux and TIDL support
+# Edge AI Software and Development Tools for Microprocessor devices with Linux and TIDL support
 <hr>

 ## Release Notes

+- [2026 March 10] Edgeai-tidlrunner release and edgeai-tidl-tools refactor
 - [2025 September 25] 11.1 release.
 SDKs, edgeai-tidl-tools and edgeai-tensorlab are updated.

 Further details are in the [Release Notes](./docs/release_notes.md).